-Changes and updates to milestones need to be done to the Service Area Plan.
+Changes and updates to milestones have been done to the Service Area Plan for 2014/15.
 The service area has been through significant changes over the last few years and there are external and internal factors that result in some of the target dates not being delivered, particularly in relation to the Local Plan.